 The syntax is similar to that used by AMQP.

-An Apache ActiveMQ Artemis wildcard expression contains words delimited by the character . (full stop).
+An Apache ActiveMQ Artemis wildcard expression contains words separated by a delimiter.
+The default delimiter is . (full stop).

 The special characters # and also have special meaning and can take the place of a word.